yatli24/CHC/README.md

 # UCSB Climate Hazards Center Research Capstone

 ## Project Description
+Assessing the predictive skill of several climate models in the North American Multi Model Ensemble (NMME)

 ## Repository Guide
 - scripts - Folder containing scripts used to reproduce our analyses and findings